asifsanjary/ListsNotesReminders/README.md

-# Lists Notes Reminders App and Website
+# Lists Notes Reminders App
 An Android App to record your notes, lists and reminders.
 ## How to run the app
 1. Open Android Studio on your PC.